aleph2c/miros/doc/batterychargingexample.rst

 from the ``constant_current_control`` state.
-Then it will enter into the ``constant_voltage_control`` state, which will switch the control system to use a voltage controller, then enter the ``absorption`` state which will set the voltage reference to ``abs_ref_volts``".  :new_spec:`I see how it works and I see how the same thing happens for transitions to float from absorption.
-Also, I see that you can only force your way into the equalize state, that's good eh.`
+Then it will enter into the ``constant_voltage_control`` state, which will switch the control system to use a voltage controller, then enter the ``absorption`` state which will set the voltage reference to ``abs_ref_volts``".

+:new_spec:`I see how it works and I see how the same thing happens for transitions to float from absorption.
+Also, I see that you can only force your way into the equalize state, that's good.`

-He looks a bit longer and says, :new_spec:`So the charger will try and spend most of its time in float eh?
+He looks a bit longer and says, :new_spec:`So the charger will try and spend most of its time in float?
 But how to we get back into bulk if there is a big draw on the batteries?
 Say our customer has a big DC load that draws the voltage down below the bulk_entry_volts.
 What happens then?`